 Working with your body

 Somatics is the practice of tuning into the body from the inside out.
 Rather than focusing on how a movement looks, somatics is about how it feels.
-It helps you reconnect with your body’s natural wisdom, release stored tension, and move with more freedom.
-By slowing down and paying attention to sensation, somatic practices support nervous system regulation, reduce stress, and create lasting change in both body and mind.
+It helps you reconnect with your body’s natural wisdom and become more aware of sensation, emotion, tension, breath, and nervous system responses.

 Top-Down vs Bottom-Up Healing

 There are two main approaches to healing: top-down and bottom-up.
+When we experience stress or trauma, the mind and body often respond in different ways.

 A top-down approach begins with the mind: